mucsi96/nightwatch-cucumber/README.md

 nightwatch
 ```

-If other case you can run the tests by executing
+In other case you can run the tests by executing
 ```
 node_modules/.bin/nightwatch
 ```